• Skip to primary navigation

 Notes

-• This recipe makes 18 cupcake/muffin sized cheesecakes.
-"Mini" refers to the size compared to a regular cheesecake, and does not refer to a mini muffin tin.
+• Cheesecake size: This recipe makes 18 standard size cupcake cheesecakes.
+"Mini" refers to the size compared to a regular whole cheesecake and does not refer to a mini muffin tin.
 You are welcome to use mini muffin tins for this recipe, but it has not been tested, so baking times and quantities will vary.

-• If you have a lumpy batter, try pressing it through a fine mesh sieve to remove the lumps.
+• Lumpy batter?: Try pressing it through a fine mesh sieve to remove the lumps.

-• Cheesecake will keep for up to 5 days in a sealed container in the refrigerator.
+• Storage: Cheesecake will keep for up to 5 days in a sealed container in the refrigerator or for a month or more in the freezer.

 Nutrition Estimate